nuejs/nue/packages/nuejs.org/docs/content.md

   - Optimization: optimization.html
 ```

-This example showcases how YAML can clearly represent the **hierarchy and structure** of a site’s content, providing a clean and maintainable way to define key site elements like navigation, content collections, and more.
+This example showcases how YAML can clearly represent the **hierarchy and structure** of a site’s content.

 ### Extended Markdown
 Markdown is by far the most popular format for authoring unstructured content due to its simplicity and intuitive syntax.
 However, there’s one significant limitation: **basic Markdown lacks the power to draft the rich, interactive elements** that modern websites demand.